The Writer’s Guide to Beta Readers: What Is a Beta Reader?

 A book is no different.
 The process of beta-ing your book is just like software companies beta testing their products.
 You give the manuscript to a group of readers so they can “test” if for inconsistencies and major problems.

-Beta readers read your manuscript with the eye of a reader.
+Beta readers read your manuscript with the eye of an average reader.

-Don't confuse beta readers with alpha readers or critique partners.
+Don't confuse beta readers with alpha readers or critique partners or sensitivity readers.
 An alpha reader is the first person who reads your manuscript, normally when it's in the very early stages.
 (Mine is my husband, who has to put up with reading my first drafts.
 Poor guy.)
-Critique partners are other writers who look at your manuscript as another writer would: with an eye for writing craft mistakes.
+Critique partners are other writers who look at your manuscript as another writer would: with an eye for writing craft issues and mistakes.

-It's the job of a beta reader to tell you if a character is flat, or if your world rules don't make sense, or if a plotline is confusing.
+It's the job of a beta reader to tell you about character issues, or if your world rules don't make sense, or if a plotline is confusing.
 Any of these issues take away the entertainment value of your story and leave readers feeling disappointed.
 A beta reader exists to minimize reader disappointment when you release your book.

 Why Do You Need Beta Readers?